Best Paint Colors for North-Facing Rooms

 • The natural light in a room with northern exposure can be muted and toned down

-• Cool, blue-gray tones are common for a room with northern exposure.
+• Cool, blue-gray tones are popular for a room with northern exposure.

 How can you balance some of the qualities of northern light?
-Choose a paint color with the right amount of warm and cool undertones, and consider the brightness of the paint color.
+Choose a paint color with the right amount of warm and cool undertones, and consider its brightness.

 Neutral living room with white walls and an off-white wall mantel, and a white circle coffee table in between two cream couches.